richardwilkes/gcs_master_library/Library/Fantasy Folk/The Reptilian Races/README.md

 # Reptilian Races notes

-Not all racial templates in The Reptilian Races are kept in this folder.
+Not all racial templates from this book are in this folder, so the full list from the book is:
 * [Dragon-Blooded](../../Dungeon%20Fantasy/Races/Dragon-Blooded.gct) from [Page 13](FFRR13)
   were originally from [Dungeon Fantasy 3: The Next Level](DF3:15).
 * [Draconic Lizardmen](../../Dragons/Draconic%20Lizardman.gct) from [Page 13](FFRR13)